Willkommen: Analysis

 Filmsite notes this "cheery greeting in German, French and English" contains "three languages to suit the club's cosmopolitan clientele [and] anticipates future hostilities between the three nationalities during wartime".

 H2G2 writes The Emcee "Immediately evok[es] the decadent, cosmopolitan atmosphere of 1930s Berlin.
 'In here, life is beautiful, the girls are beautiful, even the orchestra is beautiful... we have no troubles here.'
 These words of the Emcee will come back to haunt the characters later."

 New Line Theatre wrote the following analysis on the song and its reprise:

 Critical reception

 USA Today described it as "deliciously bawdy".
 The Providence Journal described it as an "opening chorus".
 The Los Angeles Times said the song was "lascivious".

 Cover versions

-The song was performed live at both the 1998 and 2014 Tony Awards.

-Lady Gaga often presents Willkommen as an interlude on her concerts.

 The song was performed by Patrick Brewer (portrayed by Noah Reid) in the Season 5 finale of Schitt's Creek.

 Joel Grey performed the song in his episode of The Muppet Show.